KennethHeine/kennethheine.com/IMPROVEMENT_PLAN.md

 Use this section to track progress, decisions, and notes as you implement each phase.

 ### Current Focus
-- Phase: 1 - Frontend Code Quality & Structure
+- Phase: 1 - Testing & Quality Assurance
-- Task: Component Library Development
+- Task: Expand Test Coverage
-- Status: In Progress
+- Status: Ready to Start
-- Notes: Completed restructuring of components into ui, layout, and blog directories.
-Created hooks folder with useTheme hook.
-Organized types folder with proper structure for ui, blog, and common types.
-Next step is to implement a consistent design system with Tailwind components.
+- Notes: Switching priorities to establish comprehensive testing first before frontend restructuring.
+Will start with setting up Jest, Playwright, and comprehensive test coverage for existing components.

 ### Completed Items
 - [2025-06-02] - Restructured components folder into ui, layout, and blog - Created proper folder structure and updated imports throughout the application.